 About Festival of Bands, USA

 Bands compete, according to their enrollment, in 1A, 2A, 3A, 4A Classifications in the Field Competition.
-Superior trophies and caption certificates including Drumline, Hornline, Guard and Drum Major, are awarded in the Field competition in each classification.
+Superior trophies and caption certificates including Percussion, Winds, Color Guard, and Drum Majors, are awarded in the Field competition in each classification.

 Volunteers Make it Happen.

 The Festival of Bands Committee consists of over 30+ volunteer members and spends more than half a year putting together the elements which make Festival of Bands a success.
-The committee members are supported by over 400 parent volunteers from the Sioux Falls Community who coordinate the day’s event, which typically includes 5,000 students and close to 10,000 spectators who come to cheer on their child and school at the parade and field competitions.
+The committee members are supported by over 400 parent volunteers from the Sioux Falls Community who coordinate the day’s event.
+Which typically includes 5,000 students and close to 10,000 spectators who come to cheer on the participating schools at the parade and field competitions.
 The Festival is a testament to their volunteer spirit!

 A festival of friends.